Fuwa-chan: Comedy

 contemporary [Japanese] TV and society.
 We should keep an eye on her."

 Fuwa-chan competed on the sports entertainment reality show Sasuke on 28 December 2021, but was eliminated in the first stage.

-Professional wrestling
+Early (2022)

 Fuwa-chan was trained to be a professional wrestler by Hazuki and made her professional wrestling debut for World Wonder Ring Stardom at the 2022 Goddesses of Stardom Tag League on October 23, teaming with Hazuki in a losing effort against Saya Kamitani and Hina.

+Return on Stardom (2025-Present)

 After a long period of inactivity, Fuwa-chan returned to Stardom at the 2025 Goddesses of Stardom Tag League on November 7 to announce that she would re-debut at that year's Dream Queendom event.

 Yasuko controversy

 On August 4, 2024, Fuwa-chan made a post mocking comedian Yasuko on her Twitter account and telling Yasuko to "kill yourself since you're not great" in response to a post Yasuko had made.
 The post was promptly deleted and Fuwa-chan apologized, which Yasuko accepted, but Fuwa-chan still received significant backlash online and elsewhere.
 Google Pixel commercials featuring her were taken down and comments were turned off on her YouTube videos.
 On August 11, she announced that she would go on hiatus as a result of the controversy.